 Pepper is a 4-ft. tall advanced humanoid robot that offers an unparalleled human-robot connection.
 This emotional robot will repeat and demonstrate positive hygiene procedures everyday, all day long, Using its human shape, the robot will demonstrate, vocalize and show videos on the table of the proper way to wash hands, sleeve sneeze, and wearing a mask.

 Place it by the restrooms or dinning room, to get the maximum effect. or bring it into classes regularly to educate students and remind them best practices.
 With lesson plans, quizzes and an online learning platform it is a truly educational tool.

 Pepper educating a student about viruses and hygiene

 Either by spraying disinfectant on surfaces or flooding the rooms with bacteria-killing UVC light, these robots will make sure that no matter what came into the school today, won't last till tomorrow to start a new epidemic.These autonomous robots can navigate tight spaces, follow a predefined map, or create their map as they go about their job.

 They start their day when everyone left for the day.
 The robots are pre-programmed with tasks and locations, and can be monitored remotely.
 Each robot can navigate classrooms and hallways, and can work for 10 hours straight, ensuring that come morning, the school environment will be as sterile as possible.

-A UV Robot sanitizing an ER Room
+A UV Robot sanitizing and disinfecting an school

 Dr. Anthony Fauci